Vendic/hyva-checkout-newsletter-subscribe/README.md

 ```

 ## Configuration
 None at this moment.
-The module will add a newsletter subscribe checkbox to the Hyvä checkout when the module is enabled.
+When enabled, this module will add a newsletter subscription checkbox to the Hyvä checkout.

 ## Screenshot
 ![Screenshot](./media/screenshot.png)